GS2-Limit Master Data Reference

-Reference of the format of master data and various models to be imported
+Reference for the master data format and the models to be imported

 Master Data Format